YoYo000/MVSNet/README.md

 ### Post-Processing

-MVSNet itself only produces per-view depth maps.
+R/MVSNet itself only produces per-view depth maps.
 To generate the 3D point cloud, we need to apply depth map filter/fusion for post-processing.
 As our implementation of this part is depended on the [Altizure](https://www.altizure.com/) internal library, currently we could not provide the corresponding code.
 Fortunately, depth map filter/fusion is a general step in MVS reconstruction, and there are similar implementations in other open-source MVS algorithms.
 We provide the script ``depthfusion.py`` to utilize [fusibile](https://github.com/kysucix/fusibile) for post-processing (thank Silvano Galliani for the excellent code!).

 To run the post-processing:
 * Check out the modified version fusibile ```git clone https://github.com/YoYo000/fusibile```